 Open the base lookup table image in Photoshop or a similar image editing tool.
 You'll be making your adjustments to this lookup image.
 Add a reference photo as a layer above the lookup layer.
 Then, add adjustment layers above both the reference and the lookup.
 In the example below, we've added simple

-Color Balance adjustment layers to give the Lens a pink tone.
+Color Balance adjustment layers to give the Lenses a pink tone.